Is Mortgage Interest Tax Deductible?

 couple meeting with agent

-Homeowners face a number of financial concerns when it comes to owning and maintaining their houses.
-In addition to the monthly mortgage payment, you have costs associated with maintenance, cleaning, utilities, lawn care, pests, home improvements and emergencies.
+Homeowners face a number of financial concerns when it comes to owning and maintaining their homes.
+In addition to monthly mortgage payments, homeowners have to factor in costs related to maintenance, cleaning, utilities, lawn care, pests, home improvements and emergencies.

 Key insights